chneau/mc-autotool/README.md

 ## How it works

-- [ ] TODO: Auto refill of coal and easy refill of chest if item is in inventory and the chest
-- New 2020/06/29: Updated for 1.16
-- New 2020/04/30: Auto harvest with tools.
-If using a tool with fortune you get more harvest: [reddit](https://www.reddit.com/r/Minecraft/comments/27mkw2/til_fortune_tools_give_you_better_harvests/)
-- New 2019/07/25: Auto harvesting/planting IF seeds on hand (still need some tweaks) AND IF looking at fully grown "plant" or farmland block.
-- New 2019/07/25: Auto attack entity if you have the sword pulled out and you can touch the entity.
-- New 2019/07/25: Now it always choose the best tool.

-Mining?
+- Mining?
 It takes your pickaxe.
-Cutting woods?
+- Cutting woods?
 It takes your axe.
-Digging?
+- Digging?
 It takes your shovel.
-Attacking?
+- Attacking?
 It takes your sword.
+- Farming?
+Do it 9x faster, do it right.

 Once finished, it will go back to the last item you were holding.
 (except for the sword... need to think of a workaround for that)

+## Changelog

+- New 2020-09-02: Updated for 1.16.2
+- New 2020-06-29: Updated for 1.16
+- New 2020-04-30: Auto harvest with tools.
+If using a tool with fortune you get more harvest: [reddit](https://www.reddit.com/r/Minecraft/comments/27mkw2/til_fortune_tools_give_you_better_harvests/)
+- New 2019-07-25: Auto harvesting/planting IF seeds on hand (still need some tweaks) AND IF looking at fully grown "plant" or farmland block.
+- New 2019-07-25: Auto attack entity if you have the sword pulled out and you can touch the entity.
+- New 2019-07-25: Now it always choose the best tool.

 ## Installation